Red-breasted merganser: Conservation

 The red-breasted merganser is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.
 The species is also considered a game bird under the Migratory Bird Treaty between the United States and Canada.
 This means that the species gets some protection, though hunting it is legal in North America in certain seasons and places determined by local hunting regulations.
 However, few hunters are interested in the species and relatively few birds are harvested.

 The species is widespread and common enough to be given conservation status of least concern by the IUCN, though populations in some areas may be declining.
 Threats include habitat loss through wetland destruction, exposure to toxins such as pesticides and lead, and becoming bycatch of commercial fishing operations.
-Anglers and fish farmers have also persecuted the species, which they regard as a competitor, though the impact of this on the species' population overall is not known; illegal persecution by fisheries interests is however significant in Britain, particularly Scotland.
+Anglers and fish farmers have also persecuted the species, which they regard as a competitor, though the impact of this on the species' population overall is not known; illegal persecution by fisheries interests is significant in Britain, particularly Scotland.